Necktie: Health and safety hazards

 Necktie wearing presents some risks for entanglement, vasoconstriction, electrocution, and infection.
-Entanglement is a risk when working with industrial and heavy plant machinery, machine tools, and laboratory equipment, as well as in dangerous, possibly violent, jobs such as police officers and prison guards.
+Entanglement is a risk when working with industrial and heavy plant machinery, machine tools, and laboratory equipment, as well as in dangerous, possibly violent jobs such as those of police officers and correctional officers.

-Police officers, traffic wardens, and security guards in the UK wear clip-on ties which instantly unclip when pulled to prevent any risk of strangulation during a confrontation.
+Police officers, traffic wardens, and security guards in the UK wear clip-on ties that instantly unclip when pulled to prevent any risk of strangulation during a confrontation.
 They are part of the National Framework Contract for the police uniform.

-Paramedics performing life support remove the casualty's necktie as a first step to ensure it does not obstruct the airway or constrict bloodflow.
+Paramedics performing life support remove the casualty's necktie as a first step to ensure it does not obstruct the airway or constrict blood flow.
 A 2018 study published in the medical journal Neuroradiology found that a Windsor knot tightened to the point of "slight discomfort" could interrupt as much as 7.5% of cerebral blood flow.
 A 2013 study published in the British Journal of Ophthalmology found increased intraocular pressure in such cases, which can aggravate the condition of people with weakened retinas.
 There may be additional risks for people with glaucoma.

-Neckties might also be a health risk for persons other than the wearer, particularly in certain medical fields.
+Neckties may also pose a health risk to others, particularly in certain medical fields.
 In hospitals, they are believed to be vectors of disease transmission.
 Hospitals take seriously the cross-infection of patients by doctors wearing infected neckties, because neckties are less frequently cleaned than most other clothes.
 On September 17, 2007, British hospitals published rules banning neckties.
-Notwithstanding such fears, many general practitioners and dentists continue to wear neckties for a professional image, though, some prefer to wear bow-ties instead due to their short length and relative lack of hindrance.
+Notwithstanding such fears, many general practitioners and dentists continue to wear neckties for a professional image.
+However, some prefer bow ties instead due to their short length and relative lack of hindrance.